VictoriaMetrics/VictoriaTraces/docs/victoriatraces/README.md

     	The maximum number of service name can return in a get service name request.
 This limit affects Jaeger's /api/services API. (default 1000)
   -search.traceMaxSpanNameList uint
     	The maximum number of span name can return in a get span name request.
 This limit affects Jaeger's /api/services/*/operations API. (default 1000)
-  -search.traceMaxDependencyList uint
-    	The maximum number of dependency links can return in a get dependencies request.
-This limit affects Jaeger's /api/dependencies API.
-Not limited by default. (default 0)
   -search.traceSearchStep duration
     	Splits the [0, now] time range into many small time ranges by -search.traceSearchStep when searching for spans by trace_id.
 Once it finds spans in a time range, it performs an additional search according to -search.traceMaxDurationWindow and then stops.
 It affects Jaeger's /api/traces/<trace_id> API. (default 24h0m0s)
   -search.traceServiceAndSpanNameLookbehind duration